 The term “accountant” is sometimes used as a catch-all phrase to refer to any professional who deals with financial transactions or taxes, but there are different types of accountants—bookkeepers, accountants, and Certified Public Accountants (CPAs)—with different skill sets and varying limits on what they can and can’t do.

-A CPA earns the accounting corner office because they are certified to do everything a general accountant or bookkeeper can do, along with one important addition—government permission to file taxes on a client’s behalf and represent them in case of an audit.
+A CPA earns the accounting corner office because they are certified to do everything a general accountant or bookkeeper can do, along with one important addition—government permission to file taxes on a client’s behalf and represent them in case of a tax audit.

 Becoming a licensed CPA requires passing the Uniform CPA Exam and completing continuing education hours each year in order to maintain their certification.
 CPA fees can range anywhere from $30-$500 an hour .